Also Known As

 This page features 10 unique references to scientific papers.

 Follow this Page for updates

-The Human Effect Matrix looks at human studies (excluding animal/petri-dish studies) to tell you what effect Safflower Oil has in your body, and how strong these effects are.
+The Human Effect Matrix looks at human studies (it excludes animal and in vitro studies) to tell you what effects safflower oil has on your body, and how strong these effects are.